DJankauskas/avalanche/docs/src/getting_started.md

 So what exactly is going on in the code above?
 Well, the most important aspect here is the `#[component]` attribute macro.
 `#[component]` accepts a function returning a `View`, which is a wrapper around an instance of a component.
-Within a function marked with `#[component]`, macros whose names begin with a capital ASCII character are interpreted as special component constructors. `Text` is a component with a single parameter `text`, so by specifying that we get an of `View` with that text component. `H1` can take either one `child` or an array of children, so this component here is equivalent to writing this raw HTML:
+Within a function marked with `#[component]`, macros whose names begin with a capital ASCII character are interpreted as special component constructors. `Text` is a component with a single parameter `text`, so by specifying that we get an instance of `View` with that text component. `H1` can take either one `child` or an array of children, so this component here is equivalent to writing this raw HTML:
 ```html